anetazygar/e-commerce-testing/README.md

 ## Categories ##
-1. Typo in the main panel "Catergries" instead of "Categories"
+1. Typo in the main panel "Catergries" instead of "Categories" <a href= "https://drive.google.com/file/d/1dEszmt8KTBoKk6IjXsGZCz9wnXDVeIBZ/view?usp=drive_link" target="_blank"> Check </a>
 2. In the drop-down menu, after displaying all products (ALL), most category photos are not displayed <a href= "https://drive.google.com/file/d/1Qao-7crPwUv8UJTV03qj-jYZDBzf1re5/view?usp=drive_link" target="_blank"> Check </a>
 3. The "Shoes" category also displays blouses <a href= "https://drive.google.com/file/d/1_qgF_SeePjTAklhAUs6Nuk-KwQGSB8O3/view?usp=drive_link" target="_blank"> Check </a>
 4. In the "Featured" category, the "Merchantile - Blouse" product is not centered on the page (the remaining products in the categories are centered) <a href= "https://drive.google.com/file/d/1nFsFl521OKEh8dfd5JGXRHMVeasZto9r/view?usp=drive_link" target="_blank"> Check </a>

 ## Products ##
-1. No option to choose product sizes  <a href= "https://drive.google.com/file/d/1IxTN01Z-P9UFaRjQycEUhE9gmfInnIs9/view?usp=drive_link" target="_blank">
+1. No option to choose product sizes  <a href= "https://drive.google.com/file/d/1IxTN01Z-P9UFaRjQycEUhE9gmfInnIs9/view?usp=drive_link" target="_blank"> Check </a>
 2. The right and left arrows to go to the next photo don’t work <a href= "https://drive.google.com/file/d/1XHcnHtryBIrS_EQSjR6asYbh8FsPFtY0/view?usp=drive_link" target="_blank"> Check </a>
 3. After displaying the photo doesn’t work
    - zoom in and out